yurright/Harvard-CS50-Repo/lecture-cybersecurity.md

 -imessage o. whatsapp o. signal o. telegram o.

 zoom: new meeting selection: enhanced encryption(default, no one between A and Zoom can see), end-to-end encryption(no one between A and B can see)

+deletion
+: even if you empty trash, it doesn't go away. your operating system just forgets where it is.

+-> secure deletion
+: change all to 0 -> still not fully secure

+full-disk encryption
+-> 이해 안 됨.
+맥: FireVault
+Window: BitLocker